rebien-artesano-digital/sai/README.md

 SAI (Intelligent Assistance System)

-SAI is a PHP library that allows you to create virtual assistants based on ChatGPT for SaaS applications.
-With SAI, you can control the functions of the SAS application through natural language, enabling users to perform complex tasks more efficiently.
+SAI is a PHP library that allows you to create virtual assistants based on ChatGPT for applications.
+With SAI, you can control the functions of the application through natural language, enabling users to perform complex tasks more efficiently.

 Installation